MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-mip-metadata.md

 `MSIP_Label_GUID_Enabled = true`

 The GUID is a unique identifier for each label in an organization.
+An object can only have **one** label from the same organization.
+Multiple labels from the same organization cannot be written to a file or object.

 ## Microsoft Information Protection SDK Metadata